lam-mu-phan/RNAseq-Analysis-AWS-GriffithCourse/README.md

 We'll be learning not only tools for bulk and single-cell RNA-seq analysis but also cloud computing with Amazon Web Services (AWS).
 The course website is: https://rnabio.org/

+In my notebooks, I rewrote some commands for improved readability (using bash loops) and consistency.
+I also recorded alternative commands that perform the same functions.
+This aims to demonstrate that there're multiple ways to solve a problem.
+Besides, I added more beginner-friendly notes to accompany the original materials.

 ## Citation:
 Malachi Griffith*, Jason R. Walker, Nicholas C. Spies, Benjamin J. Ainscough, Obi L. Griffith*.
 2015.
 Informatics for RNA-seq: A web resource for analysis on the cloud.
 PLoS Comp Biol.
 11(8):e1004393.
 *To whom correspondence should be addressed: E-mail: mgriffit@wustl.edu, obigriffith@wustl.edu